 Most annual flowers are easy to grow from seed.
 The real challenge is figuring out when and where you should plant the seeds.
-All too often, people find themselves at home with a stack of colorful seed packets and no idea where to begin.
+People often find themselves at home with a stack of colorful seed packets and no idea where to begin.

 Seed packets rarely provide the basic seed-starting information a gardener needs to know.
-The packet usually won't tell you whether the seeds should be started indoors under lights, or should be planted right in the garden.
-You won't be told if the seeds need light or darkness to germinate, or if the seedlings are frost hardy.
-These days, with so many unusual varieties available from seed, you may also wind up purchasing seeds for something exotic, like the Himalayan Blue Poppy (Meconopsis betonicifolia) that even a highly experienced gardener would have difficulty bringing into flower.
+The packet usually won't tell you whether the seeds should be started indoors under lights or planted right in the garden.
+You won't be told if the seeds need light or darkness to germinate or if the seedlings are frost-hardy.
+With so many unusual varieties available from seed, you may also wind up purchasing seeds for something exotic, like the Himalayan Blue Poppy (Meconopsis betonicifolia), that even a highly experienced gardener would have difficulty bringing into flower.

-To ensure your success right out of the gate, start with some of the super-easy seeds (Sunflower, Marigold, Morning Glory, Bachelor Button Zinnia, or Calendula).
-Give yourself a year or two with these foolproof favorites before you venture into growing some of the more challenging annuals in the next list.
+To ensure your success right out of the gate, start with some super-easy seeds (Sunflower, Marigold, Morning Glory, Bachelor Button Zinnia, or Calendula).
+Then, give yourself a year or two with these foolproof favorites before you venture into growing some of the more challenging annuals in the next list.

 No matter what kinds of annuals you grow, here are a few things you might want to know before getting started:

 - How rapidly will the seedlings grow?
-This is a tricky one because growth rate is genetically programmed, but is also influenced by growing conditions.
-Plants grow much more rapidly in an 80 degrees Fahrenheit (27 degrees Celsius) greenhouse than under a grow light in a cool basement.
-Some annuals, such as Impatiens, will be a good size for transplanting when they're about 8 weeks old.
-But if you start your Zinnias eight weeks before transplanting, they'll be root-bound and too tall by the time they go into the garden.
-Most gardeners sow fast-growing annuals, such as Sunflowers, Bachelor Buttons, Calendulas, Zinnias and Nasturtiums right into the garden.
-I agree that it's not worth the trouble to grow these seeds indoors for just 3 to 4 weeks, and also run the risk of transplant shock.
+This is tricky because the growth rate is genetically programmed but is also influenced by growing conditions.
+For example, plants grow much more rapidly in an 80 degrees Fahrenheit (27 degrees Celsius) greenhouse than under a grow light in a cool basement.
+Some annuals, such as Impatiens, will be a good size for transplanting when they're about eight weeks old.
+But if you start your Zinnias eight weeks before transplanting, they'll be root-bound and too tall when they go into the garden.
+Most gardeners sow fast-growing annuals, such as Sunflowers, Bachelor Buttons, Calendulas, Zinnias, and Nasturtiums right into the garden.
+I agree that it's not worth growing these seeds indoors for just 3 to 4 weeks and running the risk of transplant shock.

 - How long will it take from germination to bloom?
-The seed packet should tell you how many "days to bloom”, which means how long it takes from germination to flowering.
-If you have a short growing season and the packet says it will be 80 or 90 days to bloom, you will need to start the seeds indoors if you want to see them flower for a couple weeks before frost.
-The easiest annuals to start from seed usually come into flower very quickly, often blooming just 50 to 70 days after planting.
+The seed packet should tell you how many "days to bloom," which means how long it takes from germination to flowering.
+For example, if you have a short growing season and the packet says it will be 80 or 90 days to bloom, you will need to start the seeds indoors if you want to see them flower for a couple of weeks before frost.
+The easiest annuals to start from seed usually come into flower quickly, often blooming just 50 to 70 days after planting.

-If you are interested in starting lots of annual flowers from seed, consider investing in a seedstarting reference, such as Eileen Powell's excellent book: The Gardener's A-Z Guide to Growing Flowers from Seed to Bloom.
+If you are interested in starting lots of annual flowers from seed, consider investing in a seed-starting reference, such as Eileen Powell's excellent book: The Gardener's A-Z Guide to Growing Flowers from Seed to Bloom.
 This book describes more than 500 different types of flowers and how to grow them.
-You’ll find important information about germination requirements, plant hardiness, time to bloom, etc. The more you know, the better you'll grow.
+In addition, you'll find important information about germination requirements, plant hardiness, time to bloom, etc. The more you know, the better you'll grow.